• Skip to primary navigation

 *Nutritional information is for pho broth only.
 Accuracy for nutritional information on recipes on this site is only an estimate and is not guaranteed.

-• If you cannot find pho seasoning packets, you can make your own with 2 small cinnamon sticks, 3 whole cloves, 5 whole star anise, 2 tablespoons coriander seeds, 2 tablespoons fennel seeds, 3 whole black cardamom.
+• Homemade pho seasoning: 2 small cinnamon sticks, 3 whole cloves, 5 whole star anise, 2 tablespoons coriander seeds, 2 tablespoons fennel seeds, 3 whole black cardamom.
 Use a filter bag/cheesecloth to add the spices into after toasting.

-• It’s best to make the noodles right before you eat them.
+• It’s best to cook the noodles right before serving

 Nutrition